-Zhang, S & Franklin, DR 2014, 'Feasibility study on the implementation of IEEE 802.11 on cloud-based radio over fibre architecture', Communications (ICC), 2014 IEEE International Conference on, IEEE International Conference on Communications, IEEE, Sydney, pp. 2891-2896.View/Download from: UTS OPUS or Publisher's site
+Zhang, S & Franklin, DR 2014, 'Feasibility study on the implementation of IEEE 802.11 on cloud-based radio over fibre architecture', Communications (ICC), 2014 IEEE International Conference on, IEEE International Conference on Communications, IEEE, Sydney, pp. 2891-2896.View/Download from: Publisher's site

 This paper investigates the throughput performance of the IEEE 802.11 MAC when the physical layer is implemented remotely on a cloud-based SDR platform.
 An analytical model which considers a non-zero late ACK arrival probability is proposed to analyse throughput performance.
 Both conventional DCF and the Block ACK enhancement from current IEEE 802.11 standards are analysed using the proposed model.
 Results show that the network delay variance significantly degrades the performance of conventional DCF while enabling Block ACK significantly reduces this degradation.

-Barua, B, Abolhasan, M, Franklin, DR & Safaei, F 2013, 'Outage Probability of Multihop Relay Networks', IEEE 9th International Wireless Communications and Mobile Computing Conference, IEEE International Conference on Wireless and Mobile Computing, Networking and Communications, IEEE, Sardinia, Italy, pp. 456-460.View/Download from: UTS OPUS or Publisher's site
+Barua, B, Abolhasan, M, Franklin, DR & Safaei, F 2013, 'Outage Probability of Multihop Relay Networks', IEEE 9th International Wireless Communications and Mobile Computing Conference, IEEE International Conference on Wireless and Mobile Computing, Networking and Communications, IEEE, Sardinia, Italy, pp. 456-460.View/Download from: Publisher's site

 In this paper we analyze the outage performance of a multihop cooperative relay network where relays in the system can change positions dynamically and use all possible links to forward the message to the next hop over Rayleigh fading channels.
 We derive the general closed form expression of outage probability and asymptotic coding gain of the network.

-Barua, B, Abolhasan, M, Franklin, DR & Safaei, F 2013, 'SEP of Multihop Relay Networks in Nakagami-m Fading Channels', Proceedings of thte IEEE 78th Vehicular Technology Conference, IEEE Vehicular Technology Conference, IEEE, Las Vegas, NV, USA, pp. 1-5.View/Download from: UTS OPUS or Publisher's site
+Barua, B, Abolhasan, M, Franklin, DR & Safaei, F 2013, 'SEP of Multihop Relay Networks in Nakagami-m Fading Channels', Proceedings of thte IEEE 78th Vehicular Technology Conference, IEEE Vehicular Technology Conference, IEEE, Las Vegas, NV, USA, pp. 1-5.View/Download from: Publisher's site

 In this paper we analyze the error performance of a cooperative multihop parallel relay network over Nakagami-m fading channels using M-ary Phase-shift keying (MPSK) modulation.
 We derive the general closed form expression of the symbol error probability (SEP) and present numerical results on the performance of the network.